What Is A Dry Ice Blasting Company?

 A Safer, Greener Alternative

-When dry ice sublimates, it simply returns to its gaseous state and disperses harmlessly into the air.
-There are no toxic byproducts, no chemical residues, and no additional waste streams to manage.
-Unlike solvents or chemical cleaners, dry ice blasting does not expose employees to hazardous fumes or corrosive liquids.
+When dry ice sublimates during blasting, it simply returns to its gaseous state and disperses naturally into the atmosphere.
+There are no toxic residues, no chemical runoff, and no secondary waste streams such as contaminated grit or wastewater.
+This greatly reduces environmental impact and disposal costs.

 Common Applications Across Industries